joelshaw/joelshaw/README.md

 ### Hey there! 👋

-I'm Joel, Software Engineer + Photographer from Nashville, TN
+I'm Joel, a Software Engineer + Photographer from Nashville, TN